 Stepper motors have a transient response that is often compared to a simple second order system.
 However, the transient response is much more complex when we get into details.
-To measure the transient response we are going to use the larger chromed motor with an integral potentiometer to enable you to get a voltage out proportional to position (Figure 5).
-Note that the potentiometer is a servo type that has no physical limits to its rotation, but it does have a "dead zone" where the output at the wiper is undefined.
+To measure the transient response we are going to use the larger chromed motor with an integral potentiometer to enable you to get a voltage out proportional to position (Error!
+Reference source not found.).
+Note that the potentiometer is a servo type that has no mechanical limits to its rotation (continuously rotatable), but it does have a zero-index "dead zone" where the output at the wiper is undefined.
+Figure 5 helps to explain this.